DKW2/CS174A-Public/hw3/writeup.md

 Write your answers in the provided file `hw3.dl`.

-Submit your answers to the `GradeScope` at :
+Submit your answers to the `GradeScope`.
+For Question3, please submit five answers to the individual sub-questions.

 Like previous assignments, make sure you check the results afterwards to make sure that your file(s)